Search Railroad Sites For:

 Entering New Mexico.

-Barbara Sibert and Dave Abbott of the Pacific Railroad Society who both just happened to be on my Million Rail Miles Train Trip.
-Pretty cool!
+Later in the diner, I spotted Barbara Sibert and Dave Abbott of the Pacific Railroad Society, who just happened to be on the same trip.
+What a coincedence!

 Chris Parker in the Dining Car.